-- (3) Includes 84,900 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children and for which Mr. Riley and his wife serve as trustees, but does not include 2,350 shares owned directly by Mr. Riley's adult children.
-Mr. Riley disclaims beneficial ownership of all of these shares.
-Also includes 173,670 shares of Common Stock held by Mr. Riley's wife in trust. - (4) Includes 1,000 shares of Common Stock deemed issued upon exercise of stock options. - (5) Includes 3,000 shares of Common Stock deemed issued upon exercise of stock options.

-- (6) Represents less than 1.0% of all common shares outstanding. - (7) Does not include shares owned by trusts for the benefit of Ms. Whitman described in Note (2) above. - (8) Mr. Hastings, age 40, is Executive Vice President, Chief Financial Officer, Secretary and Treasurer of the Company, and his holdings include 16,333 shares of Common Stock deemed issued upon exercise of stock options.
+- (4) Includes 300,000 shares owned by a trust for the benefit of Laura B. Whitman of which Mr. Henry and Ms. Whitman are co-trustees; these shares are also included in the shares owned by Mr. Henry as trustee as described in Note (2) above.
+Does not include other shares owned by Mr. Henry as trustee for the benefit of Ms. Whitman described in Note (2) above. - (5) Includes 48,650 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children and for which Mr. Riley and his wife serve as trustees.
+Mr. Riley disclaims beneficial ownership of these shares.
+Also includes 173,670 shares of Common Stock held by Mr. Riley's spouse in trust. - (6) Represents less than 1% of all common shares outstanding. - (7) Includes 1,000 shares of Common Stock deemed issued upon exercise of stock options granted in May 1992. - (8) Mr. Hastings, age 42, is Executive Vice President, Chief Financial Officer, Secretary and Treasurer of the Company, and his holdings include 17,250 shares of Common Stock deemed issued upon exercise of stock options. - (9) The 300,000 shares indicated in Notes (2) and (4) above have been included only once in this calculation.